Capsules 101

 For a traditional collection, here are some recommendations:

-• Silk top in statement print or pop of color
+Silk shell top or blouse in statement print or pop of color

 Capsule wardrobes are built for the long-term, so investing in quality pieces is critical.
 Look for brands with elevated basics or try a high-low mix, making sure the less expensive items have quality and style that will last up to 2 or 3 years.